luna/luna-rfcs/text/0000-comments-overhaul.md

   the line below the comment.
 - **Disable Comments:** These comments disable a line or block of code, meaning that the code in question is not executed by the Luna runtime.
-- **Freeze Comments:** These comments freeze the execution of a portion of code.
-  At runtime, frozen code will present the last calculated value in its place.

 The visual and textual syntax, and semantics for such comment types are described in the following subsections.